Police Remuneration Review Body

 The Police Remuneration Review Body (PRRB) is a United Kingdom Review Body that makes independent recommendations on pay and terms and conditions of employment of the police in England and Wales to the Government.
 It is funded by the Home Office, and the Office of Manpower Economics provides the Board with an independent Secretariat.
 It replaced the Police Negotiating Board (PNB) on 1 October 2014, which remained active in Scotland.

 Zoë Billingham CBE is the current Chair.

 Recommendations and Government response

-The below table summarises the PRRB's recommendation and the Government response.
-The response takes effect from 1 September in the same year of the review.
+The below table summarises the PRRB's recommendations and the Government response for each year.
+The response generally generally takes effect from 1 September in the same year of the review.